 They spend a lot of time playing with their kitchen.
 This is the Peppermint Townhouse from Plum and it is a 2 in 1 kitchen and dolls house.
 On the other side is the dolls house, I reviewed this and you can see it fully here.

 Both my girls have always loved playing with a tea set from a young age and I don’t see that stopping anytime soon.
 I love this set from George at Asda, with actual wooden tea bags.
 They don’t sell this exact design anymore, but this one is similar and very cute – Wooden Tea Set.

 It took me a while to decide what to put on the wall above them, as it’s quite big and also it spans into the lounge area.
 I needed something that would work for both areas.
 I’ve always loved this large wicker heart and have wanted to buy it for a long time.
 It seemed to be the perfect answer to my problem and I love it.

 On the floor are 2 star rugs which I brought from NEXT.
-They only longer do this one, but this one is similar.
+They only longer do this one.

 I store in these cubes all the toys that are most played with.
 They are sectioned in different toy types, for example one cube has all their Busy Books in.
 If you don’t have Busy Books I really recommend them, my girls play with them all the time.
 I buy ours from Sainsbury for £5, but places like WHsmiths also sell them.

 On top I have some of my favourite photos of the girls and us.
 These pink frames are from GLTC, sadly I got them in the sale and they no longer stock them.
 Above the unit is a clock that I brought from IKEA.

 That is the playroom complete.
 I’m really pleased with this space that the girls have and I can see as they grow up, it growing with them.
 When it’s time to say goodbye to the kitchen and shop, we can put them a desk there to do their homework on.